kduane/speech_emotion_recognition/README.md

-The purpose of this study is to examine two primary methods of modeling sound data for speech emotion recognition.
+The purpose of this study is to examine two primary methods of modeling sound data for speech emotion recognition-- a flattened feature transform consistent with telecommunications standards and a convolutional neural network utilizing stacked spectrogram arrays.

 Phase 1 - Problem Definition
 1.1 Broad Goals